Honest Abe Living, August 2019

-The Marshall Plan is a creation by one of Honest Abe’s customers who made it available to others desiring a similar home.
-To see a photo gallery and read a story about the home, visit Marshall Gallery.
+The Desocio Cabin plan is a creation by one of Honest Abe’s customers who made it available to others desiring a similar home.
+To see a photo gallery and read a story about the home, visit the DeSocio gallery.

 Celebrating 40 Years